alexdenne/battalion/original/cards/index.md

       Samurai Mage has +1 attack power in combat.

       Fog x1
-      When Fog Mage enters play, you cannot be attacked by enemy Armies until after your next turn
+      When Fog Mage enters play, you cannot be attacked by enemy Armies until after your next turn.

 Trick Book